 As requested Grandtully Station Campsite now has its own facilities at the far end of the campsite, while the 6 changing rooms, 5 toilets and 5 showers in the Green Building are now available for the comfort of paddlers and other day visitors.
 This includes 2 accessible toilet/shower rooms with 1 baby changing room.

-The Green Building is open each day between 09:00 and 18:00.
-You may gain access outwith these times when you purchase a Grandtully Station Park Annual Pass.
+The Green Building is open each day between 09:00 and 18:00 - April to September and between 11:00 and 18:00 October to March.
+You may gain access outwith these times when you purchase a Grandtully Annual Pass.

 Best value for frequent visitors